OmarKhaled-00/Hospital-System/Reservation_System/Readme.md

 - 🗄️ Database integration (MySQL / SQLite)
 - 🌐 Web-based dashboard for remote access
-- 📱 GUI version using Qt or web frontend (React)
+- 📱 GUI version using Qt or React
 - 🔐 Password encryption (hashing + salting)
-- 📡 Real-time hospital network communication (IoT/ESP8266)
+- 📡 Real-time hospital network communication (IoT / ESP8266)
-- 👨‍⚕️ Advanced role permissions (RBAC system upgrade)
+- 👨‍⚕️ Advanced role-based access control (RBAC upgrade)

 ---

-### 🚀 How to Use the System
+## 🚀 How to Use the System

-The system follows a **secure hierarchical login flow**, meaning access is controlled in stages to ensure maximum security.
+The system follows a **secure hierarchical login flow**, where access is strictly controlled to ensure system security.

 ---